fbpx

 Using centers in your math classroom has several benefits.
 First, and most importantly, in my opinion, is the ease with which centers allow you to differentiate for your students.
 By choosing a quality resource, you can provide students with open-ended activities tailored to the needs of every student in your classroom.
 This isn’t possible with standard worksheets.

-Another great benefit of using math centers in your classroom is the engagement factor!
+The engagement factor is another great benefit of using math centers in your classroom!
 When you choose hands-on activities or games, students have fun.
-Often, they don't even realize they are learning.
+Often, they don’t even realize they are learning.
 In my classroom, our math centers have become the activities my students choose to use when they are finished work or during indoor recess.
 What a great testament to engagement quality!

 Photo of a variety of geometry centers.